ymao21/Slacker/README.md

 After a successful build the application can then be ran using Gunicorn

     gunicorn --worker-class eventlet -w 1 --bind 0.0.0.0:5000 app:app

+Make sure to run the command using a virtual environment by running

+    pipenv shell

+If the port is occupied run lsof -i:5000 (5000 is the port number) to check what is occupying the port, then using sudo kill -9 PID number to clear port

 To remove all messages, channels, DMS and reset back to the initial DB state run:

     flask seed undo